 Students will be invited, if they wish, to match with a spiritual chavruta (partner) with whom they will share their practice throughout the course, and there will be a forum for group processing and ongoing support.

 This course is especially relevant for students who have already completed the first course of Experiencing Jewish Meditation, which provides a preliminary understanding of the concepts and practices of Jewish Meditation, or who have attained equivalent experience elsewhere.
 The materials and recordings for this course are still available, and registration entitles you to a one on one session with the course instructor.

 How does it work?

-The course consists of 8 classes, of 75 minutes each, organized in 4 thematic sections, which participants can participate in live, or watch later at their own convenience.
+The course consists of 8 recorded classes, of 75 minutes each, organized in 4 thematic sections, which participants can watch at their own convenience.

 Sessions consist of close study of texts and by guided practice.

 1) A recorded class, in which Dr. Mira Neshama leads a 75 minutes study and meditation session.
 Sessions include a close reading of Jewish texts in their original, clearly translated and explained, together with relevant background information and discussion.

 2) A printable handout of relevant texts from Biblical, Rabbinic, Kabbalistic and Chassidic sources, provided in full translation with introductory comments and guiding questions.